Date / Time / Place:

 - Each will have water, and NUUN electrolyte replenisher, medical supplies, medical personnel, and portable toilets.

-- Flavor and brand of electrolyte replenisher fluid available on the course will be announced shortly.
+- Flavor and brand of electrolyte replenisher fluid available on the course are available HERE.

 - GU Energy Gel will be provided on the course at miles 13, 20.4 (Loehman’s) and 23.5 (Mercy).